 Does your site have URLs of excessive length due to keyword stuffing?
 Do they contain session IDs and/or include tons of dynamic parameters?
-In some cases, these URLs are difficult for search engines to index and result in lower clickthrough rates from search results.
+In some cases, these URLs are difficult for search engines to index, resulting in lower clickthrough rates from search results.

-Furthermore, these elements present problems from a usability perspective.
-Visitors are often looking for a very specific piece of information when visiting your site; if they have to sit through a 10-second visual introduction before they can find your hours of operation, you’re going to have a pretty frustrated visitor on your hands.
+These elements also present problems from a usability perspective.
+Visitors are often looking for a very specific piece of information when visiting your site.
+If they have to sit through a 10-second visual introduction before they can find your hours of operation, you’re going to have a pretty frustrated visitor on your hands.

-This can be done through various methods that include everything from robots files and tags, to sitemaps.
-These measures are a way for you to guide search engines toward your website’s most useful content.
+This can be done through various methods that include everything from robots files and tags to sitemaps.
+These tools help you guide search engines toward your website’s most useful content.

 Robots Files or Tags

-The robots meta tag lets you utilize a granular, page-specific approach to controlling how an individual page should be indexed and served to users in search results.
+The robot meta tag lets you use a granular, page-specific approach to controlling how an individual page should be indexed and served to users in search results.
 These tags should sit in the <head> section of a given page.